 Now when you get to that dart apex – this is the point at which there can sometimes be some controversy.
 A lot of sewers are quite adamant about only knotting the ends of thread at the dart apex, rather than backstitching.
 The theory behind this is that it avoids pulling, and puckering etc at the apex.
 To be honest, I think people are making a mountain out of a molehill.
 I’ve sewn hundreds of darts, and i promise i’ve never had an issue with backstitching.
 My stance is, it doesn’t matter either way.

-Once you’re done sewing, press those darts down.
+Once you’re done sewing, press those darts down towards the hem.

 Note for later: If you’ve never done a placket before, and you’re feeling really stressed about lining it all up properly, you can just leave the darts for after the placket.